Meet the Team

 Denise’s motto is, “What can I do for you?”
 She creates resources for LEA’s educators and manages the resources side of our content platform, LEAconnects.
-Denise also oversees LEA’s social media, the Lutheran Junior Honor Association, our series Teachers to Teachers, and our weekly encouragement video Words on Wednesday.
+Denise also oversees LEA’s social media, the Lutheran Junior Honor Association, our weekly News and Networks communications, our series Teachers to Teachers, and our weekly encouragement video Words on Wednesday.

 She’s also a crucial member of our event planning team, working on all of our conferences, including our triennial convocation.